Brian Statham (footballer): Gillingham

 On 22 August 1997, Statham joined Second Division club Gillingham for a £10,000 fee, with two further £10,000 fees to be paid based on appearances.
 He made just 24 appearances before departing Priestfield in October 1999.

-Non-League spells
+Non-League football

-After loan spells with Woking and Stevenage Borough while a Gillingham player, Statham dropped back into non-League football upon his release from Gillingham.
+After loan spells with non-League clubs Woking and Stevenage Borough while a Gillingham player, Statham dropped back into non-League football upon his release from Gillingham in October 1999.
 Between 2000 and 2005 he played for Chesham United, Chelmsford City, Welling United, East Thurrock United, Erith & Belvedere and Heybridge Swifts.

 International career

 Statham won three caps for the England U21 team in 1988.

 Managerial career

 Heybridge Swifts

 Statham was appointed as manager of Isthmian League Premier Division club Heybridge Swifts in January 2005.
 He guided the club to a runners-up finish in the 2005–06 season, but the Swifts were denied promotion after falling to Hampton & Richmond Borough in the playoff semi-finals.
 After two mid-table finishes, Statham resigned on 28 August 2008.